philjord/ElderScrollsExplorer/README.md

 8. Click Run

-####Troubles
-This is likely:

 If you get a class not found called Stack, you probably didn't ant buil the xml file as above (or it failed)

-These are unlikely:

-If you get Unsupported major.minor version 51.0
-Try project -> properties -> configure workspace settings -> Compiler compliance level: -> 1.6

-If you get a texture mip map exception:

-Try the run configuration -> classpath -> ElderScrollsExplorer-> edit -> only include exported entries

 Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu in game, then read the user guide.